jacobfortinmtl/TorchExtensions/Docs/Torch Architecture.md

 Hence, a good starting point is `pytorch/aten/src/ATen/native/`, which contains all the native C++ implementations relating to tensors [2].
 Appendix has a slightly more descriptive defintions of the folders in Torch.

 Let's begin by tracing the convolution in torch.

+*Special Note:
+PyTorch dynamically selects the backend for convolution operations based on input tensor size to optimize performance, as mentioned above.
+For larger batch sizes, such as 2, it uses the efficient MKL-DNN backend (for intel CPUs), while for smaller batch sizes, like 1, it switches to a more general but slower backend to reduce overhead.*

 ## 2.0 Unstructured Kernels Example - Convolution